 A bit further on is Prince Edward County, a fertile slice of land that juts into Lake Ontario.
 Foodies come for the Taste Trail and the abundant fare in Wellington Farmers’ Market.
 Families come for the picturesque sand dunes and beaches in nearby Sandbanks Provincial Park.

 If you’ve only got one day, don’t miss Niagara Falls, a two-hour drive from the big city.
 Be sure to take a boat ride to the base of the falls to better appreciate their mighty power.
 When you’re done, tour some of the Niagara Peninsula’s many outstanding vineyards.

-PERFECT ROAD-TRIPPING SONG: “Life Is a Highway” by Tom Cochrane
+PERFECT SONG FOR A ROAD-TRIP IN CANADA: “Life Is a Highway” by Tom Cochrane

 When Montrealers want to escape the city, they drive north to the Laurentian Mountains or south to the bucolic countryside of the Eastern Townships.

 Follow their lead to the popular mountain resort town of Mont-Tremblant.
 Ride a gondola to the summit for spectacular views, then ride to the bottom on Quebec’s longest zip-line.
 The view is especially beautiful in autumn, when the trees take on vibrant hues of red, yellow and orange.
 On the way to Tremblant, you can take little detours through the farming towns of the Lower Laurentians.
 Fresh strawberries and corn are abundant in summer, as are massive pumpkins in the fall.
 Learn how to carve the perfect Halloween pumpkin at the Centre d’interprétation de la courge in Saint-Joseph-du-Lac.